Great! That means you’re SAFE AT HOME.

 In that spirit, we are offering a selection of online resources to make your time at home happier and healthier, whether you’re navigating the complexities of kids out of school, hunkering down on your own, or sharing your space with a partner or roommate.
 This situation is in constant flux, and it's likely we'll all have to live with a level of uncertainty we've not known before.
 To help with that, we'll be updating these resources over time, providing practical support and uplifting connections.

-For a printable, and dare we say prettier, version of these helpful tips, you can download our "Stuck at Home" PDF.
+For a printable, and dare we say prettier version of these helpful tips, download our "Stuck at Home" PDF.
 Feel free to share that document with your friends & family.
 But do CHECK THIS PAGE OFTEN FOR UPDATES, as we are constantly adding new links that are not on that PDF.
 Looking for something specific?
-Just do a search ( command or Ctrl-F) to find keywords like humor, calm, sleep, immunity, indoor fun, bedtime stories, masks, music, tours, storytelling, lesson plans, recipes, mood or garden, to name a few topics.
+Just do a search ( command or Ctrl-F) to find keywords like humor, calm, sleep, immunity, travel, indoor fun, bedtime stories, masks, music, tours, storytelling, lesson plans, recipes, mood or garden, to name a few topics.

 A FEW BASICS